NJ RUN FOR THE FALLEN

 May 9, 2005--Lt.
 Col. John C. Spahr, 42, of Cherry Hill, N.J., died May 2 from injuries received when the F/A-18 Hornet aircraft he was piloting apparently crashed in Iraq, according to a news release from the U.S. Department of Defense.

 Lt.
-Col. Spahr was assigned to Marine Fighter Attack Squadron 323, Marine Aircraft Group 11, 3rd Marine Aircraft Wing, Marine Corps Air Station Miramar, Calif.
-His unit was embarked aboard the U.S.S.
+Col. Spahr was assigned to Marine Fighter Attack Squadron 323, Marine Aircraft Group 11, 3rd Marine Aircraft Wing, Marine Corps Air Station Miramar, CA. His unit was embarked aboard the U.S.S.
 Carl Vinson.

 A native of Cherry Hill, N.J., Lt.
 Col. Spahr attended St. Joseph's Preparatory High School in Philadelphia.
 He earned his bachelor of science degree in physical education studies in 1987 and his master’s of science degree in exercise physiology in 1988, both from the University of Delaware.
 In 1982 and 1983, he played on the UD football team.